This page contains affiliate links.

 Pour the Nix cream into the jug of distilled water to dilute.
 Shake until evenly mixed, which may take a few minutes.
 Once mixed, pour the solution into the spray bottle.

 If mites are only found on one reptile/one enclosure in your collection, assume that mites have infested all of your reptiles kept in that room.
 Mites are also capable of transferring to reptiles housed in other rooms by hitchhiking on your hands or clothes.
-Therefore this treatment must be used on all snakes and their enclosures to help ensure that you won’t have to repeat the treatment.
+Therefore this treatment must be used on all reptiles and their enclosures to help ensure that you won’t have to repeat the treatment.

 Remove each reptile from the enclosure and place in a tub.
 Spray the animal generously with the Nix solution.
 Do not avoid spraying this on their head, eyes, ears, heat pits, or anywhere else — the chemical MUST be applied everywhere.